Methylphenidate (Transdermal route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

+Do not store unopened or unused patches in the refrigerator or freezer.
 Throw any used patch away so that children or pets cannot get to it.
 There is still enough medicine in a used patch to make a child or pet very sick.
 When throwing away a patch, fold it in half with the sticky sides together and flush it down the toilet, and then wash your hands thoroughly with soap and water.
 When you stop treatment with this medicine, take all of the leftover patches out of the pouches and flush them down the toilet.
 Do not flush the pouches or the protective liners down the toilet.
 Put them in a trash can with a cover.
 You will also need to throw away old patches after the expiration date has passed.

 Precautions While Using This Medicine: